gravitational/gravity/docs/7.x/selinux.md

 It is not yet possible to bundle a custom SELinux policy in the cluster image.
 If you have custom SELinux policy and want to use it for your Kubernetes workloads, you'll need to make sure to load the policy on each node where necessary prior to installing the cluster image.

-It is planned to add support for custom policies in a future version.

 ## OS Distribution Support